infinyon/flv-client-rust/api-examples/README.md

 ```

-## Producer/Consumer
+## Produce

-Producer/Consumer requires the 'my-topic-1' topic to be created.
+The producer assumes that 'my-topic-1' topic has been created.
-The topic may be created through Fluvio ClI or the script above:
+To create a topic, you may use the CLI or run the script above:

 ```
 > ./target/debug/topic-ops create my-topic-1
 ```

-#### Start Producer
+### Start Producer

 The producers waits for user input and feeds the topic one message per line.

-Open terminal, start producer, and generate a few messages:
+Start the producer and generate a few messages:

 ```
-> ./target/debug/flv-producer
+> ./target/debug/produce
 this is line 1
 this is line 2
 ```

+## Consume

+The producer reads from 'my-topic-1' and it assumes it has been created.

-#### Start Consumer
+### Start Consumer

-Consumer reads all messages stored in the topic and continues listening for additional messages.
+Consumer reads all messages currently in the topic and continues listening for additional messages.

-Open a new terminal and start consumer:
+Start the producer and read messages:

 ```
 > ./target/debug/flv-consumer